dev-yash-25/DeltaX-Bootcamp/05_REST/02_Intermediate/ASP_Core_Web_API/12_JWT-Authentication_And_Security.md

 - `[Authorize]` - Don't allow this endpoint unless the request has been authenticated.
 - `UseAuthentication()` - Examine the incoming request and figure out who the user is.

+> [!note]
+> if you don't put [Authorize] on an endpoint, it is generally accessible without authentication, assuming you haven't configured a global authorization policy.

 ``` csharp
 [Authorize]
 [HttpGet]